 - Zoom – We used Zoom to deliver all of the live sessions.
 We captured the recordings for posting in the event community, which was built with:

-- WordPress (Free) – This is the core of the site.
-WordPress is open source, so it is free, but we do pay for very high quality hosting with WPEngine, a company that specializes in WordPress hosting (and provides very good support).
+- WordPress (Free) – This is the core of the promotional site and the community site for the event.
+WordPress is open source, so it is free, but we do pay for very high quality hosting with WPEngine, a company that specializes in WordPress hosting (and provides some of the best support I’ve ever experienced).